marwa-eltayeb/MedicinesInventory_V2/README.md

 # Description

 - It is a medicine inventory app for users to add, update and remove inventory.
-- Users can track the quantity of the available medicines and
+- Users can track the quantity of the available medicines.
 - They can call the supplier when they want to order any medicine.

 ## Screenshots